nagashi/generate_nth_fibonacci/README.md

         /></kbd>
 </p>
 <br>
-The way the program is now constructed satisfies my previous issues:<br><br>&nbsp;&nbsp;&nbsp;(1)&nbsp;Allowing the user a wider range of numbers from which to input.<br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The largest number I tried successfully was 1.6 million.<br>&nbsp;&nbsp;&nbsp;(2)&nbsp;Formatting the output into a visually pleasing form.<br><br>The 'formated' function will now accept arguments of type u128 and BigUint.&nbsp;&nbsp;Unfortunately,&nbsp;it will also accept other datatypes as well that could/will cause a problem if the function body is not reconfigured.&nbsp;&nbsp;I could not figure out how to have the function only accept an integer or bigint,&nbsp;but,&nbsp;that's where I am in my learning at this moment,&nbsp;at this time,&nbsp;as I travel through the land of Rust.&nbsp;&nbsp;I'm confident that I'll pick up the knowledge and display remnants of improvement as I travel on down the road.&nbsp;&nbsp;Thanks for reading and do reach out and let me know if you have any questions/concerns.&nbsp;&nbsp;All advice,&nbsp;constructive,&nbsp;even non-constructive,&nbsp;is welcome😃.<br><br>
+The way the program is now constructed satisfies my previous issues:<br><br>&nbsp;&nbsp;&nbsp;(1)&nbsp;Allowing the user a wider range of numbers from which to input.<br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The largest number I tried successfully was 1.6 million.<br>&nbsp;&nbsp;&nbsp;(2)&nbsp;Formatting the output into a visually pleasing form.<br><br>The 'formated' function will now accept arguments of type u128 and BigUint.&nbsp;&nbsp;Unfortunately,&nbsp;it will also accept other datatypes as well that could/will cause a problem if the function body is not reconfigured.&nbsp;&nbsp;I could not figure out how to have the function only accept an integer or bigint,&nbsp;but,&nbsp;that's where I am in my learning at this moment,&nbsp;at this time,&nbsp;as I travel through the land of Rust.&nbsp;&nbsp;I'm confident that I'll pick up the knowledge and display remnants of improvement as I travel on down the road.
+<br><br>
+Thanks for reading and do reach out and let me know if you have any questions or concerns.&nbsp;&nbsp;All advice,&nbsp;constructive,&nbsp;even non-constructive,&nbsp;is welcome😃.&nbsp;&nbsp;

 For those interested in the Fibonacci sequence,&nbsp; [here is a full list of the first 10,&nbsp;100,&nbsp;and 300 Fibonacci numbers.](https://www.math.net/list-of-fibonacci-numbers)&nbsp;&nbsp;&nbsp;